 eople increasingly want to hear from their favorite brands, we know because they said so.
 But, if you’re blasting the same email to every customer, when those customers have different preferences, patterns, and levels of engagement, it could very well result in ignored emails and ineffective campaigns.

-Punchline: Wisely’s data shows that brands using personalized marketing (vs. mass) see a 32% increase in guest frequency.
+Wisely’s data shows that restaurant brands using personalized marketing (vs. mass) see a 32% increase in guest frequency.

-By building smart customer segments, brands can tackle a myriad of strategic objectives: win new customers, see them more often, boost online ordering, keep regulars engaged, and more.
+With restaurant customer segmentation, brands can tackle a myriad of strategic objectives: win new customers, see them more often, boost online ordering, keep regulars engaged, and more.

-High Value Guests: Segmenting by high check average is a foundational step toward targeted marketing.
+Segmenting by high check average is a foundational step toward targeted restaurant marketing.
 A good baseline is between the top 10%-1% of spenders.
 Why?
 Guests who spend more at your restaurants once are likely to have a high check average again, and therefore should make up a larger portion of where you invest your marketing dollars.

-Setting up segments is only the beginning.
-The real fun (for marketers at least) starts when those segments are put to work through personalized comms geared towards each segment’s preferences and purchase behavior.
+Restaurant customer segmentation is only the beginning.
+The real fun (for marketers at least) starts when those segments are put to work through personalized communications geared towards each segment’s preferences and purchase behavior.

 Goal: Boost Online Order Frequency with a Triggered “Inside Scoop” Email Campaign